anyahush/the-freefrom-cookbook/README.md

 ### Images

 The images in the site have been selected to showcase delcious, inviting free-from food.
+To highlight, for the purposes of the site the images chosen by admin were chosen and recipes matched.
+It can't be guaranteed that the recipes displayed are actually allergen free recipes.

+The site consists of:
+- A hero image on the Home page
+- An image displaying examples of food intollerances on the About Page
+- Each recipe image.
-The site consists of a hero image on the Home page, an image displaying examples of food intollerances on the About Page and each recipe image.
-If the user does not upload an image, an image is provided.
+- If the user does not upload an image, an image is provided.

 Images have been used from [Pexels](https://www.pexels.com/) and [Shutterstock](https://www.shutterstock.com/).

 ### Typography
 [Google Fonts](https://fonts.google.com/) was used to choose fonts for the site.
 Lobster was chosen as the brand logo font, with its flowing, cursive design.
 Roboto Condensed was chosen for the rest of the site, as it is clear and easy to read.